 Why is Asset Management important?

-2007 survey by the U.S. Conference of Mayors (PDF) (28pp, 284K, About PDF) Exit - Shows how the adoption of Asset Management is gaining steam in U.S. cities.
-Discusses benefits that mayors have seen from their efforts.
-For example, survey respondents indicate that once an Asset Management system is in place, it will deliver capital and operations cost savings.
+The adoption of Asset Management is gaining steam in U.S. cities.
+Once an Asset Management system is in place, it will deliver capital and operations cost savings.

 Asset management will help you to "tell the story" of water system assets to the community in an understandable way.
 By explaining the real long-term needs, you can gain support to invest in your systems.
 Small systems that have simple Asset Management plans benefit as much as large systems that have complex plans.

 - Address aging water infrastructure assets before they fail.